 - Unexplained weight loss

-- Recurrent fever (not from cold, flu, or other infection)
+- Recurrent fever that is not from cold, flu, or other infection

-- For men, a rapid development of a varicocele (a cluster of enlarged veins) around a testicle
+- For men, a rapid development of a cluster of enlarged veins, known as a varicocele, around a testicle

 Screening for kidney cancer

 Routine screening tests to detect kidney cancer early are not available.
 Doctors may recommend that people with a high risk of the disease have imaging tests (see the Diagnosis section) to look inside the body.
 For people with a family history of kidney cancer, CT scans are sometimes used to search for early-stage kidney cancer.
 However, CT scans have not been proven to be a useful screening tool for kidney cancer for most people.